malkuh/Str8ts/Readme.md

 ```
 ### Options

-- *-v*: be verbose
+- *-v*: be verbose, some more messages.
-- *-t*: activate tracing and produce final statistics
+- *-t*: activate tracing and produce final statistics.

 ### Input